 Sometimes they are serviced and returned to us.
 More often than not we seek a complete new unit; I do not know what happens to those we return for replacement.
 All we care is that they do not come back to Company Seven.

 Are there telescopes that stand out in your testing?

 Yes.
 We are happy to see a wonderful test report - but wonderful is a word we reserve to describe very few product lines.
 But real joy can also be derived from following how some of the relatively common telescopes have improved in function and features since 1986, and to see how they became more consistent.

 Do other dealers take this testing to the extreme you do?

 If you listen to the manufacturers there are no others who do this as C-7 does.
-I have heard rumors that "S&S Optika" does, or used to, but I am not sure.
-I know some other retailers say they do so, but I've seen enough of their telescopes and spoken with their customers to believe theirs is (if at all) a cursory check, if not pure marketing B.S.
-One camera store advertises a premium service for an added fee to select telescopes but their sales rep told us they hardly ever return a telescope to the factory as defective, this leaves me doubting their claim.
+I have heard rumors that “S&S Optika” does, or used to, but I am not sure.
+I know some other retailer says they do so, but I have seen enough of their telescopes and spoken with their customers to believe theirs is (if at all) a cursory check, if not pure marketing baloney.
+One camera store advertises a premium service for an added fee to select telescopes, but their factory sales rep told me they hardly ever return a telescope to the factory as defective so this leaves me doubting their claim.